 It happens every day.
-A new enthusiastic buyer wants to see a home.
+Folks who are interested in buying a home are enthusiastic and want to see a home immediately.
 They give me the address of the home and tell me when they want to see it.

 Wait.
 There are two questions I ask first: